 WHAT TO SEE WHEN TRAVELLING ON A BUDGET

-Zurich has a wide range of must see sights, plenty attractions and activities to do.
-If you are travelling on a budget there is a list of popular places and monuments I can recommend.
+Zurich has a wide range of must see sights, plenty attractions to see and activities to do.
+If you are travelling on a budget there is a list of popular places and monuments I recommend.

 - Bahnhofstrasse, one of the main shopping streets in Zurich and one of the most expensive districts in world, full of elegant shops and luxury brands.